-This article will cover your options to fight a home insurance claim decision.
-It will also cover scenarios in which you need to seek legal help, and things to consider when doing so.
+This article will go over your options to fight a home insurance claim decision.
+It will also cover scenarios in which you may need to seek legal help, and what to consider when doing so.

 1. Claim denial

-Your insurance company may elect to outright deny your claim.
+Your insurance company may deny your claim outright.
 "Many times, these denials arise out of the insurance company's misapplication of an exclusion under the policy," says K.C.
 Williams III, a Florida attorney.

 According to Williams, common exclusions include "that the damage was pre-existing, that the damage was the result of neglect and a lack of maintenance, or that the damage was not from a cause of loss listed under the policy."